 Because so often people can get an impression of an officer that is obscured by distance and outside influences, I want to encourage you to take a closer look at the officers you see on the street.
 When you discover that you have found them to be approachable, helpful and decent hard working men and women just like any other Hermosa Beach resident, I hope you’ll let us know.
 We appreciate the feedback.

 Sgt.
-Jaime Ramirez, President
+Jaime Ramirez, Past President

 Hermosa Beach Police Officers’ Association